alexgl-github/alexgl-github.github.io/_posts/2021-04-16-Dense_layer.md

 ### Dense layer with backpropagation in C++

-Let's code a simple one layer DNN in C++.
+Let's code a DNN in C++.
-The network should support forward and back propagation.
 Initially we'll try to keep it as simple as possible.
+The network will consist of a single fully connected Dense layer.
+It should support forward and back propagation.
+We
-We assume:
+assume:
 - there's no bias in the dense layer;
 - there's no non-linear activation;
 - loss function is Mean Squared Error.